 Women-Specific Grants and Loans

 One of the most important things a small business owner needs to do at the outset is secure financing.
 Without proper funding, a small business will never get off the ground.
-Forbes reports that women receive just 80% of the capital that men do when searching for small business funding.
+The numbers show that men are more likely to receive funding, such as loans and equity funding than women (38% vs. 30%).
 That’s discouraging, but the good news is that there are specific programs available exclusively to female entrepreneurs.
 For example, there are a variety of grants available for women in business.

 One of the most impactful sources of funding for women in business is the SBA’s Women-Owned Business Program.
 A business which is 51% owned and controlled by women will have access to federal funding in the form of special grants and loans, as well as priority access to federal contracts in over 80 STEM-related industries.
 Regional SBA offices can help you find out the options available for your women-owned company.
 Contact your local SBA here for more details.